dengking/programming-language/docs/C++/CppRef/Classes/Subtyping-polymorphism/Virtual-class/index.md

 In [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming), a **virtual class** is a nested [inner class](https://en.wikipedia.org/wiki/Inner_class) whose functions and member variables can be overridden and redefined by [subclasses](https://en.wikipedia.org/wiki/Subclass_(computer_science)) of an outer class.[[1\]](https://en.wikipedia.org/wiki/Virtual_class#cite_note-1) Virtual classes are analogous to [virtual functions](https://en.wikipedia.org/wiki/Virtual_function).

-The run time type of a virtual class depends on the run time type of an object of the outer class.
+The run time type of a **virtual class** depends on the run time type of an object of the **outer class**.
 (Just like the run time type of an object decides which virtual function should be used.)

 > NOTE: 由他的outer class的dynamic type决定